 While many organizations have deployed various corporate card or purchase card solutions, fewer have sought after electronic accounts payable.
-By definition the difference would be that electronic accounts payable, such as a virtual MasterCard solution, are approaches to payment that are not centered around any individual card as a payment mechanism, but one in which each payment that is made to vendors who accept will actually create a unique 15 or 16 digit single-use virtual credit card account.
+By definition, the difference would be that electronic accounts payable, such as a virtual MasterCard solution, are approaches to payment that are not centered around any individual card as a payment mechanism, but one in which each payment that is made to vendors who accept will actually create a unique 15 or 16 digit single-use virtual credit card account.
 This is very cool for a variety of reasons, particularly from a security and an audit trail standpoint.

-From a security standpoint, you increase your financial controls when you begin to use something like a virtual MasterCard, because you are not running all of your spend through an individual card.
+From a security standpoint, you increase your financial controls when you begin to use something like a virtual MasterCard, because you are not running all of your spending through an individual card.
 In other words, each payment is unique, whereas if everything was placed through an individual card, you have a singular point of payment for all transactions.
 In theory, this means that in the event of fraud or unsanctioned payment transactions, it would be much more difficult to audit and curb.
 However, when each payment is unique it’s much easier to identify payments per invoice per vendor, as they are entirely unique instead of being mired in a bucket, so to speak, with a ton of others.
 In common language, it’s just easier to slip shady payments into something that gets a ton of volume, and where it’s difficult to identify items that would otherwise be outliers.

-From a cost to process standpoint, it goes without saying that virtual MasterCard payment methods are much more cost effective than traditional methods.
+From a cost-to-process standpoint, it goes without saying that virtual MasterCard payment methods are much more cost-effective than traditional methods.
 According to Aberdeen Group, the average cost for an organization to process a check (on the AP side, not AR side) is $7.78, which is no small number, especially when you’re processing hundreds or thousands of these transactions per month.
-(You should also get a good handle on your invoice processing costs, but that is besides the point!)
-There are certainly electronic options to be sure that offer some advantage here including ACH transactions and electronic accounts payable (like virtual MasterCard), but the differentiation point is that the latter offers significant financial incentive to an organization to deploy.
+(You should also get a good handle on your invoice processing costs, but that is beside the point!)
+There are certainly electronic options to be sure that offer some advantage here including ACH transactions and electronic accounts payable (like virtual MasterCard), but the differentiation point is that the latter offers a significant financial incentive to an organization to deploy.
 Therefore, since they both offer process advantages, at the end of the day, one simply makes a bigger fiscal impact and the conclusion is that it will ultimately be preferable.
 However, one assumption to this is that you can garner supplier adoption to the use of virtual payment technology.
 The learning curve is not that great to be able to redeem payments via this method, however, any time people are required to change how they do things, there will inevitably be some level of resistance.

-If you haven’t looked at ways to improve how you are making payments today and if you want to make process and financial impacts in your organization in a big way, consider harnessing the power of virtual payments in your company and begin cutting the extraneous process costs and begin grabbing the available rebates that are eluding you today.
+If you haven’t looked at ways to improve how you are making payments today and if you want to make the process and financial impacts in your organization in a big way, consider harnessing the power of virtual payments in your company and begin cutting the extraneous process costs and begin grabbing the available rebates that are eluding you today.
 We believe that there are few undertakings within the AP organization that offer as significant a financial windfall as this type of initiative and are eager to hear your thoughts too!